Trust is a two-way street. Trusting someone is the best way to find out if you can trust them.

 Did you ask them ever?
 For all, your partner may not even know what their needs are when it comes to you.
 And they might think the same about you.

-If you can’t get your partner to share their needs with you, you cannot address what needs to be done to improve your relationship.
-To do that, both of you have to be honest about what’s not working.
+If you can’t get your partner to share their needs with you, you cannot address what needs to be done to strengthen your relationship.
+To achieve that, both of you have to be honest about what’s not working.

 However, if your partner is holding out on you, they might have reasons to hide their needs and desires.
 Don’t jump to the belief they don’t care about you.